Way of the Dead

 Way of the Dead is the second studio album by Yakuza, released in 2002.
-It marks a distinct departure from the post-hardcore of their debut, and instead displays a more experimental style, with elements of alternative metal, sludge metal, hardcore and even jazz.
-Some refer to their eclectic sound as "jazzcore."
+It marks a distinct departure from the post-hardcore sound of their debut, with a more experimental approach, fusing elements of alternative metal, sludge metal, hardcore and jazz.
+Some refer to this eclectic sound as "jazzcore".
 The second half of the album is composed entirely of the 43-minute track "01000011110011", an extended electric avant-jazz jam.